yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Display.rst

 Display
 #######

-TI SoC's are equipped with Display SubSystem (DSS) hardware to provide hardware acceleration for alpha blending of overlays and color conversion.
+TI SoCs are equipped with Display SubSystem (DSS) hardware to provide hardware acceleration for alpha blending of overlays and color conversion.
 The DSS hardware is exposed to the software drm API available through ``libdrm`` module.
 Through this drm interface, a user space program can perform *mode setting* of